The Best Firewalls of 2023

 Fortunately, whatever device we tested it on, Kaspersky had a clean interface.
 On our Macbook Pro, for example, the interface was clear.
 It’s broken into four sections: scans, reports, an on-screen keyboard, and a database.
 It was easy to see the results of our scans and start new ones.
 We decided to let Kaspersky antivirus run in the background, protecting us at all times.

-TIP: It’s best to have your antivirus and firewall running in the background.
+Pro Tip: It’s best to have your antivirus and firewall running in the background.
 But if you don’t want slowdowns, run scans on demand or on access.

-2. Bitdefender - Best Firewall for PCs
+2. Bitdefender Antivirus - Best for PCs

 When AV-Test tested Bitdefender’s Internet Security package in May and June of 2021, it detected 100 percent of zero-day malware attacks, which includes web and email threats as well as all of the widespread and prevalent malware of the past four weeks.
 Of course, you can’t do better than 100 percent, making Bitdefender the best antivirus software for Windows.
 And to protect your network, you can add a firewall rule in seconds.